-(3) Subject to section 56A, a specification, or other document, is to be taken to have been published on the day on which it becomes open to public inspection unless it has been published otherwise before that day.
+- (3) Subject to section 56A, a specification, or other document, is to be taken to have been published on the day on which it becomes open to public inspection unless it has been published otherwise before that day. - (4) This section is subject to subsection 56(3).

-56 Certain documents not to be published

-- (1) Except as otherwise provided by this Act, documents of the kind mentioned in section 55: - (a) must not be published or be open to public inspection; and
+56 Certain documents and information not to be published or open to public inspection

-- (b) are not liable to be inspected or produced before the Commissioner or in a legal proceeding unless the Commissioner, court, or any person having power to order inspection or production, directs that the inspection or production be allowed. - (2) Notice of an application for the production in legal proceedings of a document of the kind mentioned in section 55 must be given to the Commissioner, who is entitled to be heard on the application.
+- (1) Except as otherwise provided by this Act, documents of the kind mentioned in section 55: - (a) must not be published or be open to public inspection; and - (b) are not liable to be inspected or produced before the Commissioner or in a legal proceeding unless the Commissioner, court, or any person having power to order inspection or production, directs that the inspection or production be allowed. - (2) Notice of an application for the production in legal proceedings of a document of the kind mentioned in section 55 must be given to the Commissioner, who is entitled to be heard on the application. - (3) If the Commissioner reasonably believes that information contained in a document of a kind mentioned in section 55 should not be published or be open to public inspection, the Commissioner may arrange for a copy of the document that does not contain the information to be published or open to public inspection.